mohamadch91/cloudComputing-HWs/HW2/Command_list.md

 ### Docker volume inspect

-this command is used to inspect a docker volume
+This command is used to inspect a docker volume

 ```bash
 docker volume inspect <volume_name>